 Introduction to MySQL Offset

-MySQL Offset is used to specify from which row we want the data to retrieve.
-To be precise, specify which row to start retrieving from.
+We use MySQL Offset to specify the row from which we want to retrieve the data.
+To be precise, determine which row to start retrieving from.
 Offset is used along with the LIMIT.
 Here, LIMIT is nothing but to restrict the number of rows from the output.
-In combine, when you use LIMIT with the offset it means that we are trying to retrieve data from the given offset to the limit value.
-We can use this along with the SELECT, UPDATE or DELETE command.
+In combination, when you use LIMIT with the offset, it means that we are trying to retrieve data from the given offset to the limit value.
+We can use this with the SELECT, UPDATE, or DELETE command.

 Syntax: